 This course is open to those students who have demonstrated a high level of ability and interest in social studies.
-Advanced Placement Economics is a full-year, introductory college-level course with two separate areas of Advanced Placement study, Microeconomics and Macroeconomics.
-AP Microeconomics provides students with a thorough understanding of the principles of economics that apply to the functions of individual decision makers, both consumers and producers, within an economic system.
-Primary emphasis is on how consumers and producers should make decisions and includes the role the government has in promoting greater efficiency and equity in the economy.
-AP Macroeconomics provides students with a thorough understanding of the principles of economics that apply to an economic system as a whole.
-Particular emphasis is placed on the study of the health of the national economy.
-Students enrolled in AP Economics must be self-motivated to manage substantial reading assignments, develop critical thinking skills, and demonstrate one's ability as effective speakers and writers to enhance communication and shared knowledge in the classroom.
+Advanced Placement Macroeconomics is a full-year, introductory college-level course providing students with a thorough understanding of the principles of economics that apply to an economic system as a whole.
+Particular emphasis in Macroeconomics is placed on the study of the health of the national economy.
+Students enrolled in AP Macroeconomics must be self-motivated to manage substantial reading assignments, develop critical thinking skills, and demonstrate one's ability as effective speakers and writers to enhance communication and shared knowledge in the classroom.
 Students will also conduct independent research projects, papers, and seminar presentations.
-This course will require a summer assignment.
-All students enrolled in Advanced Placement Economics are expected to prepare and take BOTH AP Exams in May.
+This course will require a summer assignment due at the first class meeting.
+All students enrolled in Advanced Placement Macroeconomics are expected to prepare and take the AP Macroeconomics Exams in May.